SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

 - Independent data model and separate business logic outside the SAP document chain.

-Ariba Sourcing brings new features into play – but on a separate platform that decouples strategic sourcing from the ERP system.
-As a result, the basis for SAP's single-platform strategy cannot be fulfilled.
+Ariba Sourcing is introducing new features—but on a separate platform that decouples strategic sourcing from the ERP system.
+This makes it impossible to implement Clean Core, the foundation of SAP’s “one-platform” strategy.
 And this is precisely where structural problems begin in many companies.

 Integration effort & operation – the underestimated cost center

-The connection between Ariba Sourcing and S/4HANA is not a “standard connector” that you set up once and then never touch again.
-The integration is a separate architectural strand – which is the biggest source of effort, errors, and hidden costs in many projects.
-Quotations, awards, supplier updates, and purchase requisition data are not available in the same data model.
-Everything has to be transferred, mapped, or replicated – based on outdated interface technologies such as IDocs and CSV files.
+The integration between Ariba Sourcing and S/4HANA is not a “standard connector” that you set up once and then never touch again.
+The integration is a separate architectural strand—and in many projects, the biggest source of effort, errors, and hidden costs.
+Quotes, award decisions, supplier updates, and purchase requisition data are not stored in the same data model.
+Everything must be transferred, mapped, or replicated.
+At this point, the difference between SAP-integrated and SAP-native systems should not be underestimated.

 ⚠️ Setup and maintenance of integration interfaces (mapping, monitoring, error handling, release adjustments)